 You need people behind the scenes creating great plans and strategies that automated systems then execute, helping you multiply your time and reach.
 When used properly, automations actually allow you to increase the number of personal connections you make.

-That’s because the best automated systems don’t think for you – they simply fill in the gaps when you can’t be there.
+That’s because the best automated systems don’t think for you.
+They simply fill in the gaps when you can’t be there.
 You think ahead and program your system to follow up for you so you don’t have to worry about it later on.
 And it sounds just like you because you it is you.

 If like so many businesses yours thrives when you and your team make human connections, building trust between people, then make more connections by letting automation do what it does best so you can do what you do best.

-That’s human-in-the-loop automation.
+That’s human-in-the-loop automations.
 That’s Skipio.